makarov-andrey/blur-motion-effect/README.md

 ```

 <h5>Events:</h5>
 <p>You can binding on blurMotionEffectRender event.
-Be dangerous with performance, it will calling by every animation frame</p>
+Be dangerous with performance, it calls in every animation frame</p>
 ```
 $("selector").on("blurMotionEffectRender", function(){
   //do something